Chloe Kim - 𝟏𝟐 𝐌𝐨𝐧𝐭𝐡𝐬 - April

 7:00 PM19:00

-Luke M de Zilva & Mitch Reynolds
+Luke M de Zilva & Glen Rey

-Mitch Reynolds’ sonic world-building is steeped in experimental music history with whispers of kosmische, tape music, avant-folk and microsound echoing into a formless ambient space of his own devising.
+Glen Rey. is the moniker of Mitchell J.G.
+Reynolds: a musician originally from regional NSW, currently based in Melbourne/Naarm.
+His sonic world-building is steeped in experimental music history with whispers of kosmische, tape music, avant-folk and microsound echoing into a formless ambient space of his own devising.

 PLEASE REPLY TO THIS EMAIL FOR ADDRESS AND FURTHER DETAILS AND TO CONFIRM YOUR ATTENDANCE